-X ANNUAL REPORT PURSUANT TO SEC EXCHANGE ACT OF 1934 CTION 13 OR 15(d) OF THE SECURITIES For the fiscal year ending December 31, 2009 OR TRANSITION REPORT PURSUANT TO S EXCHANGE ACT OF 1934 For the transition period from to ECTION 13 OR 15(d) OF THE SECURITIES Commission File Nun aber 0-23590 NEXXUS LIGH TING.
-INC. (Exact name of registrant as sp , Delaware (State or other jurisdiction of incorporation or organization) 59-3046866 (I.R.S.
-Employer Identification No.) oyd Smith Drive, Suite 300, Charlotte, NC Address of principal executive offices) Registrant's telephone numb 28262 (Zip Code) per: (704) 405-0416 Securities registered pursuant to Section 12 (b) of the Act: Title of each class Common Stock, \$.001 par value Name of each exchange on which registered The NASDAQ Stock Market LLC (NASDAQ Capital Market) Securities registered pursuant to Section 12(g) of the Act: None Indicate by Act.
-Yes □ oned issuer, as defined in Rule 405 of the Securities Indicate by Yes □ No e reports pursuant to Section 13 or 15(d) of the Act. the Securiti was require es Exchange Act of 1934 during the preceding 12 reports required to be filed by Section 13 or 15(d) of months (or for such shorter period that the registrant ject to such filing requirements for the past 90 any, every (§232.405 c Interactive Data File required to be submitted a lectronically and posted on its corporate Web site, if and posted pursuant to Rule 405 of Regulation S-T for such shorter period that the registrant was required
+X ANNUAL REPORT PURSUANT TO SECTEXCHANGE ACT OF 1934 TION 13 OR 15(d) OF THE SECURITIES For the fiscal year ending December 31, 2010 or.
+TRANSITION REPORT PURSUANT TO SE EXCHANGE ACT OF 1934 For the transition period from to CCTION 13 OR 15(d) OF THE SECURITIES Commission File Numb per 0-23590 NEXXUS LIGH' TING, INC. (Exact name of registrant as spe , Delaware (State or other jurisdiction of incorporation or organization) 59-3046866 (I.R.S.
+Employer Identification No.) oyd Smith Drive, Suite 300, Charlotte, NC ddress of principal executive offices) Registrant's telephone number 28262 (Zip Code) r: (704) 405-0416 Securities 1 registered pursuant to Section 12 (b) of the Act: Title of each class Common Stock, \$.001 par value Name of each exchange on which registered The NASDAQ Stock Market LLC (NASDAQ Capital Market) Securities 1 registered pursuant to Section 12(g) of the Act: None Indicate by Act.
+Yes □ check mark if the registrant is a well-known season No ⊠ ned issuer, as defined in Rule 405 of the Securities Indicate by Yes □ No reports pursuant to Section 13 or 15(d) of the Act. the Securitie es Exchange Act of 1934 during the preceding 12 n ed to file such reports), and (2) has been subjections. eports required to be filed by Section 13 or 15(d) of nonths (or for such shorter period that the registrant ect to such filing requirements for the past 90 any, every (§232.405 o Interactive Data File required to be submitted and ectronically and posted on its corporate Web site, if d posted pursuant to Rule 405 of Regulation S-T r such shorter period that the registrant was required

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or in ıformation statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not con- tained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information nation statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.